spaghetti-n5/VW-project/README.md

 The Pagination component was designed with specific goals to align with the VW-project’s requirements for simplicity, reusability, and a modern, user-friendly UI.

-1. Easy integration with TanStack Table: use @tanstack/react-table’s Table<T> interface to manage pagination state and logic.
+1. **Easy integration with TanStack Table:** use @tanstack/react-table’s Table<T> interface to manage pagination state and logic.

 2. The root `<div className={styles.pagination}>` uses CSS Modules for layout, while Pico.css styles `<Button>` and `<select>` elements, creating a clean, professional look.

-3. Simple Page Size Options: Hardcode page size options [5, 10, 20] in the `<select>` element.
+3. **Simple Page Size Options:** Hardcode page size options [5, 10, 20] in the `<select>` element.
 Common page sizes (5, 10, 20) balance usability and performance for typical datasets (e.g., posts), avoiding overwhelming users with too many options.
 Hardcoding avoids complex configuration, fitting the project’s minimalist approach.
 The array can be updated or made configurable if needed (e.g., via props).

-4. Two-Section Layout: Structure the component with two `<div>` sections: one for navigation buttons and one for page info and size selector.
+4. **Two-Section Layout:** Structure the component with two `<div>` sections: one for navigation buttons and one for page info and size selector.
 I made this decision for clarity reasons: separating navigation (First, Previous, Next, Last) from status (Page X of Y) and controls (Show N) improves readability and user focus.

-5. Responsive Design: The layout (likely flexbox in Pagination.module.css) adapts to different screen sizes, ensuring usability on mobile and desktop.
+5. **Responsive Design:** The layout (likely flexbox in Pagination.module.css) adapts to different screen sizes, ensuring usability on mobile and desktop.

-   Modularity: Allows independent styling of each section via CSS Modules.
-6. Generic Type for Reusability: Use a generic type PaginationProps<T> to accept any Table<T> instance.
+6. **Generic Type for Reusability:** Use a generic type PaginationProps<T> to accept any Table<T> instance.
 It allows Pagination to work with any table data type (e.g., Post for posts, or future types like User), making it reusable across the app or other projects.
 Ensures TypeScript enforces correct data types, reducing errors when integrating with different tables.

 #### Reusability